Several colourful houses with flowers in the foreground in Garmisch Partenkirchen.

 - Garmisch-Partenkirchen: How to get there from Munich

 The town at Garmisch-Partenkirchen today came into being in 1936, formed from the amalgamation of the previously independent towns of Garmisch and Partenkirchen – which have nonetheless retained their own distinctive characters to this day.
-For a particularly lovely stroll, historic buildings from various epochs line Ludwigstraße, many with façades decorated with the frescoes so typical of the region.
+For a particularly lovely stroll and shopping, historic buildings from various epochs line Ludwigstraße, many with façades decorated with the frescoes so typical of the region.

 The town, located in the Werdenfelser Land region, became world famous when it hosted the 1936 Olympic Winter Games.
 The Olympic ski jump course remains in use to this day – including for the annual tradition of the New Year’s ski jump (Neujahrsspringen).